gwcbi/GWDBB/README.md

 If you do not have RStudio installed on your computer, then please find information to install it from [here](https://rstudio.com/products/rstudio/download/)

-I RSTudio console you can run the following R commands to install requirements and the library:
+I RStudio console you can run the following R commands to install requirements and the library:

 * install devtools: a tool enables installing packages from Github